gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

 2. Shoot monitoring - Gardener will create a monitoring stack similar to the current one with the [prometheus-operator] custom resources.

     1. Most of the shoot monitoring is deployed via this [chart][shoot-monitoring].
+The goal is to create a similar stack, but not necessarily with feature parity, using the [prometheus-operator].

-        - A Prometheus object must be created.
-It could look something like this:
+       - An example Prometheus object that would be deployed in a shoot's control plane.

         ```yaml
         apiVersion: monitoring.coreos.com/v1